HumaRobotics/rosbash/README.md

-RosBash
+ROSBash
 ===================
-RosBash provides a set of aliases and bash functions to make it more user friendly when used from the command-line
+ROSBash provides a set of aliases and bash functions to make it more user friendly when used from the command-line.

 ## Installation

 Simply source the *rosbash.bash* script in your *~/.bashrc*:

+    # Add an empty line, add the source command
-    echo >> ~/.bashrc     # Add an empty line echo source `pwd`/rosbash.bash >> ~/.bashrc    # Add the source command
+    echo >> ~/.bashrc && echo source `pwd`/rosbash.bash >> ~/.bashrc

 Restart your shell for the changes to take effect.